cpez04/2881-MiniProject/extension1/README.md

 ## Testing

 After the model is uploaded to hugging face, it should be imported to together AI.
 From there, one can run the `2881-MiniProject/reproduce/together.ipynb` notebook with the model name changed to see results.
+Results from our test are available at `extension1/atip-ux-cs-2881-no-copying-finetuning-v7.csv`.